 Luggage: 1 large Timberland rolling duffle bag (I found it for about $50 at TJMaxx); Osprey Aura AG 65L backpacking pack; High Sierra rolling carry-on (has backpack straps as well); Osprey Sirrus 24 Day pack.

 Notes about luggage: Peace Corps pays for two checked bags, plus you will be able to bring one carry-on and one personal item.
 You technically can pay for an additional bag, but keep in mind you will have to lug everything around on your own, so I wouldn’t recommend it.
 Most importantly, be mindful of weight!
 When we came, the airline was very strict about carry-on and personal item weight.
 As the duffle bag was bigger and could fit a lot, I put my heavier items (shoes, etc.) in the 65L pack- it was harder to carry, but I was able to get both bags pretty full without going over the limit.
 I recommend doing a practice pack a couple weeks before you actually pack if you can to see how much stuff/how much weight you can get in your bags.
 I’m hoping to return with only large bag, so I took my 65L pack home at Christmas.

 Notes about other bags and backpacks: Some volunteers use backpacks everyday for work-related purposes.
 I generally use my tote bag.
 I use the backpack (or my Osprey day pack) for weekend or several day trips to the capital on weekends or when we have trainings, as it is easier to bring on the rutiera, our main form of transportation, than my carry-on bag.
 A small duffle bag could be useful for this purpose as well.
 I rarely use the packable duffel bag or Osprey day pack.
 My new cross-body bag is actually better than the one I originally brought as it is small but fits my Lumix camera.

 All Other Stuff

 Toiletries: I brought quite a bit, you can get by with less.
 Things that are hard (but not necessarily impossible to find here): dry shampoo, which you’ll use a lot (example: in the winter, I get to bathe about every four days.
-I recently discovered you can find dry shampoo at Forchette in the mall.); facial products if you’re picky about what you use; face sunscreen (Peace Corps will provide you with one tube of regular sunscreen); makeup if you’re particular about brands (I rarely wear makeup here and when I do I only wear mascara, so I’m not really sure about accessibility.
+I discovered you can find dry shampoo at Forchette in the mall); facial products if you’re picky about what you use; face sunscreen (Peace Corps will provide you with one tube of regular sunscreen); makeup if you’re particular about brands (I rarely wear makeup here and when I do I only wear mascara, so I’m not really sure about accessibility.
 Moldovans do love to wear lipstick!); tampons with applicators (Peace Corps now provides these), electric toothbrush head replacements, good chapstick.
 The number of things I use on a daily basis (or even weekly basis) are pretty slim: because I was bucket bathing for awhile, I started using 2-in-1 shampoo and conditioner (Heads and Shoulders), I also use toothpaste and deodorant daily.
 That’s about it.
 Obviously, some volunteers make more of an effort and many have better bathing situations.